NiceAndFlowy/react-minesweeper/README.md

 # react-minesweeper

-A SPA version of Minesweeper.
+A SPA version of Minesweeper built with React.

 ## Demo